 A few weeks ago, I came across a curious volume titled The House Servant’s Directory by Robert Roberts.
 Published in 1827, this book is filled with wonderful details about early nineteenth century household management in America.
 What is particularly interesting is that Robert’s work may be the first commercially published book by an African American author.
 According to Wikipedia’s sparse entry, Robert’s was born in Charleston but worked in Boston as a freeman and supported the abolitionist movement.

-I hope to make several posts from his book, including his directions on serving meals.
 I have excerpted from several sections of the book in this post.
 Please keep in mind, the original work is much more detailed.
 Enjoy!

 IN the first place, I shall address myself to my young friends Joseph and David, as they are now about entering into gentlemen’s service, which they will find in course of time a very critical station for them to fulfil in its proper order; therefore I most sincerely intreat them to practise and study these few directions and observations, which I have laid down in the following pages, for their benefit and instruction, likewise for the benefit of those families whom they may have the honour to serve.

 THE BENEFIT OF EARLY RISING TO SERVANTS.

 IN order to get through your work in proper time, you should make it your chief study to rise early in the morning; for an hour before the family rises is worth more to you than two after they are up; for in this time you can get through the dirtiest part of the work, which you cannot well do after the family rises; for then you always are liable to interruption; therefore by having the dirtiest part of your work executed, it will prove a very great comfort to you.
 As there is nothing more disagreeable than to run about with dirty hands and dirty clothes; and this must inevitably be the case if you defer this part of your work until every body is stirring and bustling about.